cwcrystal8/datacommons-docsite/api/rest/v1/getting_started.md

 #### Measurement Method
 {: #measurement-method}

 The technique used for measuring a statistical variable.
 Describes how a measurement is made, whether by count or estimate or some other approach.
-May name the group making the measurement to indicate a certain organizational method of measurement is used.
-Examples include [the American Community Survey](https://datacommons.org/browser/dc/gg17432) and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).
-Multiple measurement methods may be specified for any given node.
+Some measurement methods are names of authoritative organizations, which refer to the measurement methods used by that organization.
+Examples of measurement methods that are organization names include [the American Community Survey](https://datacommons.org/browser/dc/gg17432) and [`WorldHealthOrganizationEstimates`](https://datacommons.org/browser/WorldHealthOrganizationEstimates).

 #### Observation Period
 {: #observation-period}